Skip to content

 Travel On a Budget: Top Cheap Things To Do In London

 Malham Cove is located in Skipton in Malham, BD23 4DJ.
-Malham Cove is surrounded by a white limestone rock that rises to a height of 70 metres (230 feet).
-Ice and water gradually formed the cove over millions of years and followed the Middle Craven Fault.
-The cove’s water is still flowing, but it does it now via underground rivers.
+Malham Cove is surrounded by a white limestone rock that rises to 70 metres (230 feet).
+Ice and water gradually formed the cove over millions of years, following the Middle Craven Fault.
+The cove’s water is still flowing, but it does so now via underground rivers.

 Rock climbers looking for new challenges and free climbers alike are drawn to the cliff’s sheer rockface.
-The cliff’s protection of a pair of peregrine falcons nesting makes it a significant natural area.
-The falcons, together with house martins and jackdaws, can be seen flying through the cove during the summer.
+The cliff protects a pair of peregrine falcons nesting, making it a significant natural area.
+The falcons, house martins, and jackdaws can be seen flying through the cove during the summer.

 Cheddar Gorge